Aleksandar1932/Aleksandar1932/README.md

 5. Firebase

-+ As BaaS - Backend as a service for web & mobile apps.
++ As BaaS - Backend as a service for web & mobile apps, with primary focus on:
+  + Firestore
+  + Cloud functions
+  + Cloud messaging
+  + In app messaging
+  + Analytics
 </li>
 </ul>